Honoring Black Excellence in Early Childhood

 In celebration of Black History Month, we recognize and honor the impact of Black early childhood educators, authors and caregivers.

 Black leaders in the early childhood field are on the front lines of racial justice.
-See how they are using their background and perspective to advance equity in early childhood.
+See how they are working to ensure representation in the field and advance equity in early childhood.

 “What the brain does in these early years is astounding.
 When providers and families are able to provide responsive relationships, a child’s brain can take in so much.
 It’s motivating.”